The Architecture of Autonomy

 - Policy: Non-aligned digital standards and technology financing.

-Africa is deeply embedded in the base of this stack, yet the standards and value are often shaped elsewhere.
 The gap between participation and structural influence is the central theme of our work.

 What We Are (And What We Are Not)